-Post Summary: What To Do In The Redwood National and State Parks in California
+Post Summary: Things To Do In Redwood National and State Parks in California

 Driving Through The Redwood National Park

 The Redwood National and State Parks are famously known for their tall, spectacular trees.

 Here you can find tons of camping spots, gorgeous hikes, and lots of scenic byways.

 We were hoping to camp in the actual National Park in a campground like Jedidiah Smith or Mill Creek but we learned a hard lesson – these spots book out MONTHS in advance!
 If you are planning to spend a good amount of time in the Redwoods, book months in advance!